tomasc/simple_form_markdown_editor/README.md

       img: Image
     help:
       block_elements:
-        title: Block Elements
+        title: Blocks
         elements:
           headers:
-            title: Headers
+            title: # Headers
-            text: Some description
+            text: A very good explanation
 ```

 ## Testing

-The gem includes a rails app for easy testing, simply `cd test/dummy` and `bundle exec bin/rails s`, then direct your browser to `127.0.0.1:3000` to see the editor in action.
+The gem includes a rails app for easy testing, simply `cd test/dummy`, `bundle install` and `bundle exec bin/rails s`, then direct your browser to `127.0.0.1:3000` to see the editor in action.

 ## Todo